 “I’m very glad I switched hospitals in my last few weeks.
 The care that I got from each member here, the diabetologist, diabetes educator, gynecologist and even the physiotherapist, was unlike any experience I had even heard of before,” Preetika exclaimed after delivery.
 “They really treated me like family!”

 We hope this article helped you understand how to control diabetes during pregnancy.
-If you have any concerns, or would like to make sure you’re properly treating gestational diabetes, don’t hesitate to come in for a free consultation with our diabetologist in South Delhi.
+If you have any concerns, or would like to make sure you’re properly treating gestational diabetes, don’t hesitate to come in for a consultation with our diabetologist in South Delhi.